ethereum/ethereum-org-website/src/content/glossary/index.md

 ### slasher {#slasher}

 A slasher is an entity that scans attestations searching for slashable offenses.
-Slashings are broadcasted to the network and the next block proposer adds the proof to the block.
+Slashings are broadcast to the network, and the next block proposer adds the proof to the block.
 The block proposer then receives a reward for slashing the malicious validator.

 ### slot {#slot}